 3. Task Templates

 Task Templates are a great way to quickly populate your schedule.
-You can set up Task Templates for things that tend to follow the same basic steps each time they are created.
+You can use Task Templates for things that tend to follow the same basic steps each time they are created.
 For instance, a basic digital asset creation process would typically involve Modeling, Rigging and Surfacing.
 You could set up a template called "Basic Asset Template" that would include those three Tasks.

 4. Creating Tasks within a Pipeline step.